Florida Woman Outraged After Being Made To Remove LGBTQ Pride Flag By Her Condo Association

 A Florida woman is outraged after her Homeowners Association (HOA) at the condominium complex where she lives ordered her to take down an LGBTQ pride flag, Yahoo Lifestyle reports.

 Robin Chipman, a retired commercial interior designer, lives in a beachside condominium complex in St. Petersburg.
 What’s more, her condo is adjacent to the site of this weekend’s planned St. Pete Pride event (June is Pride Month for the LGBTQ community).
-To that end, she decided to stop by a local party-supply store and load up on festive accoutrement.
+To that end, she decided to stop by a local party-supply store and load up on festive accouterments.

 “I was at Party City getting my lei and my rainbow umbrella.
 I saw the [LGBTQ pride] flag and thought it would be fun,” she said.

 She took it home and hung it up, and just a couple of days later, received a note from her HOA: take down the “improper” flag, or face a fine of $100 per day, up to a maximum of $1,000.